 Managing your rental properties or on behalf of others can be a profitable venture if you manage your cash flow well and collect rent on time.
 In fact, the biggest factor in your cash management will be your ability to collect rent on time.

 Sometimes, renters are not the most fiscally responsible people.
 Whether this is true or not, at one time or another you are bound to have a tenant who pays rent late – or defaults completely.
+As a responsible property manager you need to do what you can to prevent that from happening.

 Here are ten tips for collecting rent on time and handling tenants who have trouble paying rent.